-Products.
+Products

 The Company designs, manufactures and sells high quality golf clubs, golf balls, golf bags and other golf-related accessories.
 The Company designs its products to be technologically advanced and in this regard invests a considerable amount in research and development each year.
-The Company's golf products are designed for golfers of all skill levels, both amateur and professional.
+The Company designs golf products for golfers of all skill levels, both amateur and professional.
+In January 2017, the Company completed the acquisition of OGIO, a leading manufacturer of high quality bags, accessories and apparel in the golf and lifestyle categories, and in August 2017, the Company completed the acquisition of TravisMathew, a golf and lifestyle apparel company.
+The primary reason for these acquisitions was to enhance the Company's presence in golf while also providing a platform for future growth in the lifestyle category.